Early stopping: L-boosting

 Boosting methods have close ties to the gradient descent methods described above can be regarded as a boosting method based on the $L_{2}$ loss: L_{2}Boost.

 Validation-based early stopping

 These early stopping rules work by splitting the original training set into a new training set and a validation set.
 The error on the validation set is used as a proxy for the generalization error in determining when overfitting has begun.
-These methods are most commonly employed in the training of neural networks.
+These methods are employed in the training of many iterative machine learning algorithms including neural networks.
 Prechelt gives the following summary of a naive implementation of holdout-based early stopping as follows:

-More sophisticated forms use cross-validation – multiple partitions of the data into training set and validation set – instead of a single partition into a training set and validation set.
+Cross-validation is an alternative that is applicable to non time-series scenarios.
+Cross-validation involves splitting multiple partitions of the data into training set and validation set – instead of a single partition into a training set and validation set.
 Even this simple procedure is complicated in practice by the fact that the validation error may fluctuate during training, producing multiple local minima.
 This complication has led to the creation of many ad hoc rules for deciding when overfitting has truly begun.